-It is important that tree strategies included protection of existing trees, and restoration of existing woodland, wherever possible to ensure maximum impact on climate and biodiversity.
+It's important that tree strategies include protection of existing trees, and restoration of existing woodland, wherever possible to ensure maximum impact on climate and biodiversity.
 The council also found that this was essential to gain public support.

 The right tree in the right place

-The replicability of the Wirral approach to increasing tree coverage will depend on local geography.
-Strategies should be tailored to the local landscape and ecosystems, though some principles such as ‘the right tree in the right place’ are universally applicable.
-Wirral was already home to eight Sites of Special Scientific Interest (SSSIs) which the council owns parts or all of, plus existing woodlands at Dibbinsdale, the Dungeon, the Beacons, and Eastham Country Park.
-Other parts of the UK will differ to the Wirral in degree of urbanisation relative to forested area or may include valuable habitats where tree-planting is inappropriate (for example, grasslands, marshlands, sand dunes, etc).
+The replicability of Wirral's approach to increasing tree coverage will depend on local geography.
+Strategies should be tailored to the local landscape and ecosystems, although some principles such as "the right tree in the right place" are universally applicable.
+Wirral was already home to 8 Sites of Special Scientific Interest (SSSIs), which the council owns parts or all of, plus existing woodlands at Dibbinsdale, the Dungeon, the Beacons and Eastham Country Park.
+Other parts of the UK will differ to the Wirral in the degree of urbanisation relative to forested area, or may include valuable habitats where tree planting is inappropriate (for example, grasslands, marshlands, sand dunes etc).